Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

 We have already seen how to create and install a Reminder Ticker that runs in a straight line on the Main Screen.
-We could do this with a few lines of VBA Code and a Label on the Main Screen.
+We could do this with a few lines of VBA code and a Label control on the Main Screen.
 We will try something different this time.
 This ticker runs in a Zigzag form.
-An image of a sample run of this method is given below
+An image of a sample run of this method is given below:

-To create this Ticker we need a series of labels arranged in a wavelike form and each one of them must be named in such a way that we could address them easily in code.
+To create this Ticker, we need a series of labels arranged in a wavelike form, and each one must be named in a way that makes it easy to address them in code.
 A sample design is given below:

 Automating the Labels Creation